 Make sure a company is correctly included

-This is what part of the spreadsheet looks like:
+This is what the spreadsheet looks like:

-We work through a 24 point checklist
+We then work through this 24 point checklist

 To make 100% sure that the company fits in the newsletter’s investment model, we work through a 24-point checklist that looks like this: